nurbujang/pands-problem-sheet/README.md

 1. This output was achieved using 2 different programs:
 Please enter an 10 digit account number: 1234567890 XXXXXX7890
-2. For an account number with unknown length which displays only the last 4 digits and replaced the others with X, this output was achieved:
+2. For an account number with unknown length which displays only the last 4 digits and replaces the others with X, this output was achieved:
 Please enter your account number: 99887766554433221100 XXXXXXXXXXXXXXXX1100
-3. Different account number lengths could be due to: the date when the account was opened, ie. older accounts are shorter, newer accounts are longer the country where the account was opened, eg: Ireland uses IBAN, USA uses ABA routing transit numbers, Malaysia uses SWIFT code. branch code/sort code routing codes
+3. Different account number lengths could be due to:

+the date when the account was opened, ie. older accounts are shorter, newer accounts are longer

+the country where the account was opened, eg: Ireland uses IBAN, USA uses ABA routing transit numbers, Malaysia uses SWIFT code. branch code/sort code

+routing codes

 ### References: